-A prospective Respondentrespondent or bidder, to a County Solicitation for which price and scope are defined, shall submit at the time as required in the Solicitation such documentation as required by the Office of EBO that provides:
+A prospective Respondent, to a County Solicitation for which price and scope are defined, shall submit at the time as required in the Solicitation such documentation as required by the Office of EBO that provides:

-i.
-The name(s) of the SBE Subcontractor(s) it intends to use on the project;

-ii.
-The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each SBE;
+- i.
+The name(s) of the SBE Subcontractor(s) it intends to use on the project; - ii.
+The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each SBE; - iii.

-- iii.
 A description of the work that each SBE Subcontractor shall perform; and - iv.
-Documentation confirming the Subcontractor's commitment to perform the work at the stated
+Documentation confirming the Subcontractor's commitment to perform the work at the stated price.

-A prospective Rrespondent or bidder on a County Solicitation for which Respondents are not initially evaluated based on price, or for which the project scope is not predefined, shall submit as required in the solicitation such documentation as required by the Office of EBO to affirm its intent to meet the subcontracting requirements indicated in the Solicitation.
-Failure of a Respondent respondent or bidder to commit as required in the solicitation to satisfying the SBE subcontracting goal shall render its response non-responsive.
+A prospective Respondent on a County Solicitation for which Respondents are not initially evaluated based on price, or for which the project scope is not predefined, shall submit as required in the solicitation such documentation as required by the Office of EBO to affirm its intent to meet the subcontracting requirements indicated in the Solicitation.
+Failure of a Respondent to commit as required in the solicitation to satisfying the SBE subcontracting goal shall render its response non-responsive.

-During the price proposal negotiation phase, Respondents respondents or bidders shall be required to submit:
+During the price proposal negotiation phase, Respondents shall be required to submit:

-i.
-Subcontractor(s) it intends to use on the project;

-ii.
-The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each SBE;
+- i.
+Subcontractor(s) it intends to use on the project; - ii.
+The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each SBE; - iii.

-- iii.
 A description of the work that each SBE Subcontractor shall perform; and - iv.
 Documentation confirming the Subcontractor's commitment to perform the work at the stated price.

-A Respondent respondent or bidder may request a full or partial waiver of this mandatory subcontracting requirement for good cause by submitting the appropriate form(s) and documentation at the time as required in the Solicitation.
-Under no circumstances shall a waiver of a mandatory subcontracting requirement be granted without submission of adequate documentation of Good Faith Efforts by the Respondent respondent or bidder and careful review by the Office of EBO.
+A Respondent may request a full or partial waiver of this mandatory subcontracting requirement for good cause by submitting the appropriate form(s) and documentation at the time as required in the Solicitation.
+Under no circumstances shall a waiver of a mandatory subcontracting requirement be granted without submission of adequate documentation of Good Faith Efforts by the Respondent and careful review by the Office of EBO.
 The Office of EBO shall base its determination of a waiver request on criteria such as, but not limited to: